 As a tropical biologist I fell in love with the Heliconia plant.
 This was always going to be a personal project, and it took me 14 years to sell.
 Execs tend to shy away from 50 min of telly focused on a plant.
-In the end I’m sure they gave me the money just to get me out of the office!
+In the end they gave me the money just to get me out of the office!
 Trying to bring a plant ot life as the focus of a film dictates camera movement of every possible sort.
 I contacted Steadicam inventor Garret Brown explaining I wanted to charge through the jungle with a hummingbirds POV, a bit like the brilliant “The Return of the Jedi” speeder bike chase through the redwoods he filmed for George Lucas in Starwars.
-I mentioned, being a wildlife filmmaker, I had very little money to do so.
+Also mentioning as a wildlife filmmaker there was little money to do so.
 Garret was very gracious and helpful, guiding me through the process on the cheap.
-The opening combines live action, Steadicam, a sliding aircraft cable dolly and bluescreen.
-In the end it was a big hit and groundbreaking for a natural history film.
-Some days we were running 5 cameras – the insitu month long jungle time lapses alone were a significant technical acheivement.
-It’s still the project I’m most proud of.
+The opening combines live action, Steadicam, a sliding aircraft cable dolly and bluescreen, groundbreaking for a natural history film.
+In the end it was a big hit and the project I’m most proud of.
+Some days we were running 5 cameras – from insitu month long jungle time lapses to 3-Perf 35mm jib to slo-mo hummingbirds.
 I’m forever grateful to everyone who assisted during the two years of field production especially my fantastic Costa Rican crew – Jimmy Trejos Camacho, Canudo “Noodles” Mudoz Briones, Gerado Vega Chavarria and camera assistants Ted Giffords, Nick Turner, Michael Dilger.
 Hotel Heliconia BBC Natural World #HotelHeliconia

 For the opening shot of the Mandrill plucking palm nuts I stuffed a 10mm lens right next to the bunch.
 The big male snatched a few nuts staring me in the eye then grabbed the camera and tried to run off!!!